vlepeule/bmw-cardata-ha/README.md

 > **Note:** This entire plugin was generated with the assistance of AI to quickly solve issues with the legacy implementation.
 The code is intentionally open—modify, fork, or build a new integration from it.
 PRs are welcome unless otherwise noted in the future.

+> **Tested Environment:** The integration has only been verified on my own Home Assistant instance (2024.12.5).
+Newer releases might require adjustments.

 ## Features

 - Device Code / PKCE auth flow